 Adrian Rawcliffe has served as a director since February 2017.
-Mr. Rawcliffe currently serves as Chief Financial Officer of Adaptimmune Therapeutics plc, where he has worked since 2015.
+Since September 2019, Mr. Rawcliffe has served as the Chief Executive Officer of Adaptimmune Therapeutics plc.
+From 2015 to September 2019, he served as Adaptimunne's Chief Financial Officer.
 Prior to joining Adaptimmune, Mr. Rawcliffe served in various roles at GlaxoSmithKline plc, including Senior Vice President Finance, North America Pharmaceuticals and Global Franchises from 2011 to 2015; Senior Vice President, Worldwide Business Development and R&D Finance from 2006 to 2011; Vice President, Worldwide Business Development Transactions and Ventures from 2003 to 2005; and Vice President, Deal Structuring from 2001 to 2003.
 From 2005 to 2006, Mr. Rawcliffe served as the President and Managing Partner of SR One Ltd. Mr. Rawcliffe began his career as a supervisor at Coopers & Lybrand (now PricewaterhouseCoopers) from 1993 to 1997.
 Mr. Rawcliffe received his B.Sc. in Natural Sciences from the University of Durham, England.
 Mr. Rawcliffe also received Chartered Accountancy training through The Institute of Chartered Accountants in England and Wales (ICAEW).
 We believe he is qualified to serve on our Board because of his global expertise, along with extensive business and operating experience at one of the world's largest global healthcare companies.

 Ken Takanashi has served as a director since July 2012.
 Since 2002, Mr. Takanashi has served in various executive management and director roles at Shin Nippon Biomedical Laboratories Ltd., or "SNBL," and its affiliates and currently serves as its Executive Vice President, Chief Operating Officer.
 Mr. Takanashi was the Chief Financial Officer of SNBL USA, Ltd., a subsidiary of Shin Nippon Biomedical Laboratories, from 2012 to 2014.
+Mr. Takanashi also serves on the board of directors of Satsuma Pharmaceuticals, Inc., a publicly traded biopharmaceutical company.
 Mr. Takanashi earned an M.B.A. from the University of Warwick and received his bachelor's degree from the University of Tokyo and is a Chartered Public Accountant.
 We believe he is qualified to serve on our Board because of his extensive experience leading research and development for biopharmaceutical companies and his business, financial and accounting credentials.